People and Planet

 The catering department at Liverpool Hope University is proudly in-house, to the benefit of our staff and students.

 We are committed to providing a high-quality catering and hospitality service.
 We recognise that the procurement, preparation, service and delivery of food and drink on our campuses has a large impact on the environment.
 To minimise the impact of our activities, we embed sound ethical, social and environmental practices, both when procuring goods and services required for the delivery of hospitality across all of our food outlets, and when preparing and serving food and drink.
-Our Sustainable Catering Policy sets out our commitments and you can read more information on the 'Food and drink' webpage.
+Our Sustainable Catering Policy sets out our commitments and you can read more information on the 'Food and drink' webpage and keep up-to-date with @EatatHope on Instagram and Facebook.

 We have been awarded a 2 star Food Made Good Standard awarded by the Sustainable Restaurant Association.
-Our catering outlets have been independently audited and certified and we are progressing our plans to achieve 3-stars when we are reassessed in two years.
+Our catering outlets have been independently audited and certified and we are progressing our plans to achieve 3-stars when we are reassessed in summer 2026.

 Energy Sources